 Deep brain stimulation surgery is a two-part process: surgery to implant the electrodes in the brain and a minor surgery to implant the stimulator under the skin near your collarbone.
 DBS is a stereotactic procedure, meaning it relies on three-dimensional (3-D) mapping with magnetic resonance imaging (MRI) to pinpoint the target area.

 You will likely be awake when the surgeon implants the electrodes in your brain.
 You will not feel them because your brain itself does not sense pain.
 Your care team will treat you with a local anesthetic before the small incision is made in your scalp and skull.
 You’ll be fitted with a metal frame to hold your head still throughout the procedure.

 Neurosurgeons use the 3-D brain map to place the electrodes and make minor adjustments, if necessary.
 The procedure takes three to four hours.
 Once the electrodes are in place, the surgeon closes the incision.

 The second part of the surgery places the stimulator.
 This may be performed the same day or days later.
 You will receive general anesthesia.
 The surgeon reopens the incision in your skull to access the lead wires and threads them down to below your collarbone.
 The surgeon then places the electrical pulse generator through an incision in your chest wall or abdomen and connects it to the lead wires.

 Deep Brain Stimulation Recovery

 Following both procedures, you will be moved to a recovery room so your care team can monitor you while the anesthesia or sedation wears off.
 Your surgeon will tell you what activities you should avoid during the recovery process.

 Your surgeon will program the handheld stimulator and adjust your medications during a follow-up appointment.
 You will also be taught how to set the stimulator to control the pulse generator.

-Dignity Health - St. Rose Dominican provides DBS in Las Vegas and Henderson, NV.
+Dignity Health - St. Rose Dominican hospitals provides DBS in Las Vegas and Henderson, NV.